lucifer443/EfficientDet-Pytorch/README.md

 ## Notice

+1. For small reason, I can't release the model.
+But you can reproduce the result easily using the config file that I provide.
+2. I find the training procedure of EfficientDet is unstable and  there is a small chance that results can be 3% mAP lower.
-1. The number of bifpn in the latest version of paper is a little different from the first version, but the parameters and flops are the same.
+3. The number of bifpn in the latest version of paper is a little different from the first version, but the parameters and flops are the same.
 I use the structure in the latest version of paper.
-2. Training from scratch is a time-consuming task.
+4. Training from scratch is a time-consuming task.
 For exmaple, it took me 4 days to train D0 from scratch using 4 GTX TiTAN V GPUs.